aurorapujols/irwa-search-engine/project_progress/part_3/README.md

 # P# PART 2: Ranking and Filtering

-As with Parts 1 and 2, we decided to complement the [Jupyter Notebook](ranking.ipynb) with two .py file named [ranking_filtering.py](ranking_filtering.py) and [word2vec.py](word2vec.py).
-The **first** one starts a console search engine using the different rankings implemented in this part, and the **second** one shows the top matching documents for 5 predefined queries (ranked using word2vec plus cosine similarity).
+As with Parts 1 and 2, we decided to complement the [Jupyter Notebook](ranking_filtering.ipynb) with two .py file named [ranking.py](ranking.py) and [word2vec.py](word2vec.py).
+The **first** one starts a console search engine using the different rankings implemented in this part, and the **second** one shows the top matching documents for 5 predefined queries.

 ## Functions Description